SamShowalter/NLTweetRelief/README.md

 # NLTweetRelief
-CS272 Final Project: Multilabel text classification for crises
+CS272 Final Project: Reframing crisis information extraction as a sequence tagging objective and generating datasets from unilabel tweet corpi